aquinnallen/qm-exmlc/README.md

-# qmexmlc — XML Structural Diff
+# qme-xmlc — XML Structural Diff

 A browser-based XML comparison tool that diffs XML *structurally* instead of as text.
 The specific problem it solves: when a group of sibling elements